 What instruments do you play?

-I can invite a second musician to join me (e.g. a violin player), or I can be hired as a solo singer to work with other musicians (e.g. singing with a string quartet.
+Other musicians can be invited to join me, such as a violin player, or I can be hired as a solo singer to work with other musicians, such as a string quartet.
 I am also available to provide accompaniment for another singer or musician of your choice.

-Where are you based and what areas do you cover?
+Where are you based and how far do you travel?

 Are you available on weekdays?

-Can you accompany my friend/cousin/etc for a song at the ceremony?
+Can you accompany my friend to sing/play at the ceremony?

 How far in advance should we book you?